A HISTORY OF FRENCH COURSES: An overview

 Restaurants

 By the late eighteenth century, the first restaurants had appeared and courses were increasingly codified as menus became standard.
 A menu from Véry, one of the first great restaurants, from 1791 or 1792 lists pottages, fish entrées, [untitled] meat entrées, roasts and salads, entremets and desserts.
 In 1803, the English traveler Francis Blagdon reproduced the full menu of Beauvilliers, another of the first great restaurants.
 This included courses for pottage (which Blagdon now translates frankly as “soup”), hors d’oeuvres, beef entrées, pastry entrées, poultry entrées, veal entrées, mutton entrées, fish entrées, roasts, entremets, and dessert.
-In 1814, when the Guide des Dineurs gathered the menus of all the most well-known restaurants into one volume, most followed roughly the same pattern as Beauvilliers, including servng hors d’oeuvres after the pottages and breaking the entrées out by type.
+In 1814, when the Guide des Dineurs gathered the menus of all the most well-known restaurants into one volume, most followed roughly the same pattern as Beauvilliers, including serving hors d’oeuvres after the pottages and breaking the entrées out by type.

 Note that with the restaurant, the roast course began to be displaced in importance by the so-called entrée, which was no longer just a starter, but often effectively where one found most of the meats.
 Otherwise, the mention of "pastry entrées" highlights an item which had persisted since the Middle Ages, even if it is never called out as a separate course: the savory pie.
 This had been a fundamental part of dining for centuries and only began to fade in this century.
-At Beauvilliers, the course still included some savory pies, but also a number of vol-au-vents, the closest modern equivalent (with pâté en croûte) to the savory foods served in pastry for centuries.
+At Beauvilliers', the course still included some savory pies, but also a number of vol-au-vents, the closest modern equivalent (with pâté en croûte) to the savory foods served in pastry for centuries.
 This medieval touch would persist through much of the nineteenth century, but disappear, as a separate item, by the twentieth.

 Private dining remained more varied and retained some features of earlier menus.
 This was true even as, before 1840, fashion shifted service from the long-standing "French" style - serving all the dishes of a course together - to what became known as the "Russian" style (service à la russe), in which dishes were served successively (as is standard today and probably was standard from the start in restaurants).

-Le Maître d'hôtel français, This begins with a long look at menus of earlier eras, analyzed from Carême’s (often disapproving) view as a modern (for his time) chef.
+In 1842, the great chef Marie-Antoine Carême included a long list of model menus in his Le Maître d'hôtel français, This begins with a long look at menus of earlier eras, analyzed from Carême’s (often disapproving) view as a modern (for his time) chef.
 He then provides numerous menus mainly meant for very large meals.
 The biggest differences between these and the restaurant menus is that he continues to include removes (mainly of fish), as well as what he calls “large pieces” (grosses pièces, full roasts of a sort not appropriate to restaurants), along with the pottages, entrées, roasts, entremets and desserts found on restaurant menus as well.
 In these, he also does not break the entrées out by type.

 But in describing the Russian style of service, he writes: "First, one serves the oysters; the soup is followed by the hors-d'oeuvre; then the cold entrée; after that comes the large pieces; then, come the entrées of fish, of poultry, of game, of butcher's meat, and the vegetable entremets; then, the dish of roast with salad.
 The service ends with the sweet entremets, the jellies, the creams and the soufflés."
 He preferred however the old French style, which he found "more elegant and more sumptuous".